-'''

 sbt> sandbox/clean; sandbox/nativeLink

-'''

-After compiling the sandbox project you can inspect the .11 files inside sandbox/target/scala-<version>/11.
+After compiling the sandbox project you can inspect the .ll files inside sandbox/target/ scala-<version>/ll.
 The files are grouped by the package name.
-By default the Test.scala file doesn't define a package, so the resulting file will be \\empty.11.
+By default the Test.scala file doesn't define a package, so the resulting file will be empty.ll.
 Locating the code you are interested in might require that you get more familiar with the LLVM assembly language.